 Several years ago, Louise Diamond (a specialist in global initiatives for peace) published “12 Rules for the Resolution of World Conflicts and Their Path towards the Eradication of Wars.”
-Some of these rules can be too abstract for many business professionals, but they can also be extraordinarily useful when implementing change in a company.
+Some of these rules can be too abstract for many business professionals, but they can also be extraordinarily useful when implementing change in a company or facing massive market disruptions.

 Every day, organizations face complex challenges such as technical issues, organizational shortcomings, and market disruptions.
 Unexpected behaviors also arise from emerging properties (for example, newly discovered ways of work and emerging values or attitudes).